Aakash1o1/Prompt-Manager/Z-PROJECT_IMPLEMENTATION/Fix Latency/step2_fix4.md

     public mount() {
         if (this.listening) return;
-        // Capture Phase (true) is crucial to intercept before the website does document.addEventListener('keydown', this.handleKeyDown, true);
+        document.addEventListener('keydown', this.handleKeyDown, true);
-        document.addEventListener('keyup', this.handleKeyUp, true);
         document.addEventListener('mousedown', this.handleOutsideClick, true);
         this.listening = true;
     }

     public destroy() {
         document.removeEventListener('keydown', this.handleKeyDown, true);
-        document.removeEventListener('keyup', this.handleKeyUp, true);
         document.removeEventListener('mousedown', this.handleOutsideClick, true);
         this.listening = false;
     }